Sandy Adsett: Honours and awards

+1985 Adsett won the Montana Lindauer Award with his painting Aue.
 In the 2005 New Year Honours, Adsett was appointed a Member of the New Zealand Order of Merit, for services to art.
 In 2014, Adsett was conferred an honorary doctorate by Massey University, and he received Te Tohu o Te Papa Tongarewa Rongomaraeroa award in the 2018 Te Waka Toi Awards.

 In 2020, Adsett was named as an Arts Foundation of New Zealand Icon, an honour limited to 20 living New Zealanders.

 Collections

 Adsett's work is held in public gallery collections throughout Aotearoa New Zealand, including: